Frequently Asked Questions About Social Security Disability Insurance

 A: Absolutely not.
 You can call our office or contact us online to set up an appointment to come into our office to discuss your case in detail.
 If that is difficult, you can contact our law firm by phone.

 It is the policy of Silverman, Silverman & Seligman that every call is put through to any available attorney.
 In the event that we are unavailable, we will set up a telephone appointment to have an attorney contact you at your earliest convenience to get all the information necessary to review your claim and represent you as you move forward.

 During the course of your claim we will need to meet with you at some point, however we can undertake all of the initial steps by phone for your convenience.

-Under the rules and regulations of the Social Security Administration, a law firm can submit a fee request whether we win or lose in the representation of your interests.
+A: Under the rules and regulations of the Social Security Administration, a law firm can submit a fee request whether we win or lose in the representation of your interests.

 At Silverman, Silverman & Seligman, that is simply not the case.
 There is no charge to a claimant if we are not successful in obtaining Social Security Disability benefits or Supplemental Security Income benefits.

 With a favorable finding from the judge, the Social Security Administration automatically withholds one-fourth of the retroactive benefits as an attorney fee.